 In a straight forward way, the manager has created a trade-off.
 The investment will perform terribly in poor market conditions, but will provide a sweet return in the good times.

-Why structured products aren’t as great as they seem
+Why structured products aren’t as great as they might seem

 Now that we know what is going on behind the scenes, we can actually pull out some interesting points that all investors should know before they invest.